cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/nsb_scripts/README.md

 3. Matching of the observation period
 4. RF/IRF paths (config?)
 5. LSTnsb.py: check if string (run/night) already in the file before writing it (no duplicates)
+6. Adding new data (runs) to a source folder/analysis
+7. Multi-source
+8. Database (joint observations)
-6. Fix pyflakes errors and run black
+9. Fix pyflakes errors and run black
-7. Final checks (CI...)
+10. Final checks (CI...)